-If the triggered ability is a delayed triggered ability that changes the zone of one or more objects defined when the ability was created.
-For this trigger, the opponent chooses whether to resolve the ability the next time a player would get priority or when a player would get priority at the start of the next phase.
+If the triggered ability is a delayed triggered ability that undoes a zone change (including token creation) caused by the spell or ability that created the delayed triggered ability, the opponent chooses whether to resolve the ability the next time a player would get priority or when a player would get priority at the start of the next phase.
 The zone does not need to be the same as the one the card was originally moved from.

 Finally, wherever the opponent chooses to place the trigger, it is resolved immediately, without using the stack.
 This is to prevent responding to these triggers that should have already happened.
 Notably, the opponent gets to choose the “when,” but not the “if.”
 One reason for this has to do with the fact that many zone-change triggers are, as pointed out above, utterly vital to the continued use of the associated objects.
 If an opponent got to choose whether these triggers happened at all, this infraction might be a little too harsh on players who, for example, suddenly find their Ætherling exiled forever just because they forgot to return it last turn.
 From the previous section: “Triggered abilities are common and invisible, so players should not be harshly penalized when forgetting about one.”
 So, policy has to have some special consideration here.